 This itinerary covers all of the best sights and activities that you cannot miss out on during your visit to Thailand.
 As we mentioned above, it’s not possible to squeeze every unforgettable location and activity into a fortnight.
 However, we have done our best to make your trip one to remember forever!

 The best sights and activities that we recommend you absolutely do not miss out on during your stay include visiting the Grand Palace in Bangkok, the national parks in Thailand, seeing the Big Buddha in Phuket, and touring the beautiful Phi Phi islands in Krabi.

 Day 1-3: Get Lost in Bangkok

 In the downtown of the city, Grand Palace is undoubtedly one of the best places to visit on your Thailand 14-day itinerary.
-The palace once serves as the home of King Rama of the Rattanakosin Kingdom.
+The palace once served as the home of King Rama of the Rattanakosin Kingdom.

 Far away from the cacophony of city life, Lumphini Park is a beautiful nature’s paradise.
 Here at this park, you can expect a fresh breeze, bliss of tranquillity, as well as nature’s shade.
 The park is an ideal place to visit for travellers of all ages.

 In addition, the park is also home to an abundance of flora and fauna.
 You can also indulge in some activities like paddle boating, rowing, and more.